Royal Grammar School Worcester: Houses

-The school holds a yearly house championship, decided by a range of events throughout the school year in which all six houses compete, with the winners of each event being awarded eight points, the second placed house seven, down to the losing house one point.
+The school holds a yearly house championship, decided by a range of events throughout the school year in which all four houses compete, with the winners of each event being awarded four points, the second-placed house three, down to the losing house one point.
 The house championship was traditionally called the 'Cock House' (or Cock House Cup Competition) competition, its name deriving from that of the Cock.
 The original cup that was competed for is one which was presented to the school in 1902 by the Old Elizabethans' Association; in modern times competition is for a cup which was introduced in 1978.

 Affiliated schools

 RGS The Grange

 RGS The Grange (Royal Grammar School The Grange) is located in Claines, north of Worcester, United Kingdom.
 It is approximately 3 mile north of the senior school, and is situated on a 50 acre site.

 The headmaster of the school since 2009 has been Gareth Hughes.

 The school was founded in 1996, when RGS Worcester purchased a traditional English farmhouse in Claines named “The Grange”.
 It opened to just twenty pupils at the time, but soon other parts of the RGS prep school moved from the senior school site to the Grange.
 By early 2004, all of the prep school was located at the Grange.

 Facilities at the school were upgraded in the early 2000s with a £4.5 million development of the buildings.
 The build was completed ahead of schedule.

 The Grange has wide-ranging sporting facilities, set in 50 acres (200,000 m2) of maintained pitches and playing fields.
-It also has an astro-turf for hockey.
+It also has an astroturf pitch for hockey.

-The current headmaster, Mr Gareth Hughes, took the role in September 2009.

-The school has four houses: Cash (Green), Perowne (Yellow), Cornwall (Red), and Goodrich (Blue).
+The school has four houses: Cash (green), Perowne (yellow), Cornwall (red), and Goodrich (blue).

 During 2008 the school formed linkages with the community departments of Worcester Warriors Rugby Club and Aston Villa Football Club.

 RGS Springfield

 RGS Springfield (Royal Grammar School Springfield) is located in Britannia Square in Worcester, United Kingdom.
 It is located 100 yards west of the Senior School.

 After the RGS/AO merger, RGS Springfield became mixed-sex.

 The headmistress of the school is Mrs Laura Brown.

 Prior to September 2009, the school was known as AO Springfield, as it was the AO's junior school prior to the RGS/AO merger.
 Today, the school houses 150 pupils.

 RGS Springfield is located in a large Georgian house surrounded by six acres of gardens and playing fields.
-The school has a forest area where the children can learn how to adapt outdoor life and learn about trees and outdoor life.
+The school has a forest area where the children can learn about nature.

 Academic and music scholarships are offered at RGS Springfield.

 Academic scholarships

-These are offered to people entering year three and year five.
+These are offered to people entering year five and year six.
 There is no separate exam; pupils who perform very well in the entrance exam are offered scholarships.